digbmc/cwd-toolkit/_projects/00-2_sample-single.md

 he had done.
 There had been a madness of murder in the air.
 Some red star had come too close to the earth.

-{% include gallery layout="half" caption="A sample gallery of images." %}

 Evidence?
 What evidence was there against him?
 Basil Hallward had left the house at eleven.
 No one had seen him come in again.
 Most of the servants were at Selby